zczuba/InertialLabsROS/README.md

 2. Open up three terminal windows/tabs

-3. In the first terminal, run the command:\n
+3. In the first terminal, run the command:
    $ roscore

-4. In the second terminal, run the command:\n
+4. In the second terminal, run the command:
    $ rosrun inertiallabs_ins il_ins _ins_url:=serial:/dev/ttyUSB0:115200 _ins_output_format:=82

-5. In the third terminal, run the command:\n
+5. In the third terminal, run the command:
    $ rostopic echo /Inertial_Labs/ins_data >> <your_file_path/new_file.txt>
    // set whatever filepath you would like for a text file for the data to be saved at